MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-viva-engage.md

 ## Enable or restrict the use of third-party apps

 The growing network of partners and developers in Viva Engage continue to build third-party applications using an API.
-To find the list of current apps, including integrations with Microsoft SharePoint, Microsoft Flow, Microsoft Dynamics, and many more business applications, go to the [App Directory](https://go.microsoft.com/fwlink/?LinkId=524143).
+To find the list of current apps, go to the [App Directory](https://go.microsoft.com/fwlink/?LinkId=524143).
+There, you can find integrations with Microsoft SharePoint, Microsoft Flow, Microsoft Dynamics, and many other business applications.

 - On the **Configuration** page, in the **Enabled Features** section, specify whether to allow third-party applications.